QOSGroup/qos/docs/en/spec/bank/3_txs.md

 Check all data in the QOS network.

+[Sending TxInvariantCheck](../../command/qoscli.md#invariant-check) will send a specific event for checking all data in the QOS network.

 ### Struct
-[Sending TxInvariantCheck](../../command/qoscli.md#invariant-check) will send a specific event for checking all data in teh QOS network.

 ```go
 type TxInvariantCheck struct {
 	Sender btypes.AccAddress `json:"sender"` // address of tx sender